Dan-Q/sisyphus/README.md

 Inspired by [a toot](https://octodon.social/@Tailsteak/109379857000006898) by [Mason "Tailsteak" Williams](http://tailsteak.com/), this is a silly web implementation of an imaginary board game, made while I was unwell ont he morning of 21 November 2022.
 You can play the game at [DanQ.me/sisyphus-the-game](https://danq.me/sisyphus-the-game).

+Insofar as there's an explanation of it, [this blog post might be it](https://danq.me/2022/11/21/sisyphus-game/).

 ## How to play

 Tap or click to roll the dice.
 In the unlikely event that you win, there's no animation or celebratory message.